Growing succulents outdoors– Sunlight, Sunburn, Heatwaves and more

 Fertilizing your succulents can do wonders for their growth.
 However, you need to find the right time and season to fertilize.
 Preferably, you want to fertilize or feed your plants when they are actively growing.
 During a heatwave, the plant’s main focus is to survive.
 It is not in growing mode and introducing extra nutrients into the soil may cause more damage than good.

-Growing succulents outdoors has many potential benefits, but is it right for everyone?
-It helps to know which planting zone your areas falls under and whether or not the plants you are planning to have outdoors are suitable to your area’s climate.
+It helps to know which planting zone your area falls under to figure out whether the plants you are planning to have are suitable for your area’s climate.
 You can look up your area’s planting zone to find out which plants will grow well and thrive in your local climate.
-The USDA hardiness zone finder http://planthardiness.ars.usda.gov/PHZMWeb is a useful tool that can help you figure out where your area falls under.
+The USDA hardiness zone finder is a very useful tool that can help you figure out where your area falls under.
 When you buy your plant from a local plant nursery, the plant often comes with information about its hardiness zone.
-Likewise, your local nursery will most likely carry plants that are suitable for your local climate.
+Likewise, your local garden center will mostly carry plants that are suitable for your local climate.

 Best succulents for full sun